apache/linkis-website/community/how-to-release.md

     [] -1 disapprove with the reason

 Thanks,
-On behalf of Apache Linkis(Incubating) community
+On behalf of Apache Linkis community

 ```